Some people are more likely to develop addictions than others. Such people are said to have an ‘addictive personality’.

 What is an addictive personality?

 The term ‘addictive personality’ can be quite misleading.
-It suggests that only certain people can become addicted to drugs, when in actual fact anyone can become ‘physically addicted’ to a substance – if you were to give heroin to anyone continuously, they would experience withdrawal symptoms like nausea and tremors if you took the drug away.
+It suggests that only certain people can become addicted to drugs.
+However, in actual fact, anyone can become physically addicted to a substance – if you were to give heroin to anyone continuously, they would experience withdrawal symptoms like nausea and tremors if you took the drug away.

 Traits of an addictive personality